MicrosoftDocs/well-architected/well-architected/performance-efficiency/scale-partition.md

 - *Design patterns*: Design patterns such as [Fan-out/Fan-in](/azure/azure-functions/durable/durable-functions-overview#fan-in-out) or [Pipes and Filters](/azure/architecture/patterns/pipes-and-filters) can help avoid singletons in workflows.
 These patterns enable the distribution of processing tasks across multiple resources and promote scalability and flexibility.

+##### Decouple components

-**Decouple components.** Decoupling application components is an important aspect of designing for scalability.
+Decoupling application components is an important aspect of designing for scalability.
 It involves breaking down the application into smaller, independent components that can operate and scale independently based on specific workload requirements.
 For example, if one component requires more resources due to increased demand, you can scale that component without affecting the others.
 This flexibility ensures efficient resource allocation and prevents bottlenecks.
 By decoupling components, you can isolate failures and minimize the effect on the overall application.
 If one component fails, the other components can continue to function independently.

 Decoupled components are easier to maintain and update.
 Changes or updates to one component can be made without affecting the others because they're independent.
 Follow these guidelines to decouple application components for scalability: